-Cal.com for Startups — Editor's Take
+Cal.com for Startups: Editor's Take

 Editor's Take: Cal.com

-For startups evaluating productivity tools, Cal.com is worth a closer look.
+For startups evaluating operations & productivity tools, Cal.com is worth a closer look.
 The combination of mature features and the 1 year free Team startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 Claim Cal.com DealCal.com Pros

-- Premium deal — high savings if you are already a SaaSOffers Premium member
+- Premium deal with high savings if you are already a SaaSOffers Premium member

 - Flexible building blocks that adapt to many workflows